 Our graduates often tell us how well the English major prepared them for a variety of careers “to serve with distinction for the common good.”
 Through classes, co-curricular activities, internships, study abroad, and interactions with their professors, English majors learn to discern their vocation as they develop into “whole persons equipped to understand and confront a changing society” (Luther College Mission Statement).

 The English major at Luther College prepares students to be successful in a variety of careers through the skills they master in our curriculum.
 Students majoring in English learn to read literary works which develop their ability to think critically and respond to human experiences both familiar and alien.
-Through continual practice in writing, they develop aesthetic sensitivity and learn how to use language for creative and analytical purposes, and how to compose metaphors as well as how to research and document ideas.
-English majors have honed their skills in through careful reading, clear writing, solid research, and thoughtful analysis.
+Through continual practice in writing, our majors learn how to use language for creative and analytical purposes, as well as how to research and document ideas.
+In short, English majors develop useful and transferable skills for any career: careful reading, clear writing, solid research, and thoughtful analysis.

 According to a recent English Department study, our graduates pursue and are successful in six main areas: business, publications, teaching, library services, the arts, and higher education.

 Many of our English graduates find work in business, demonstrating that the skills learned in the English major are useful beyond the classroom.
 English graduates occupy work in business at a variety of organizations.
 One graduate is the Vice President of Asset Management at a capital management firm in the Twin Cities.
 Another is a CEO of a firm that helps businesses and organizations retain workers and develop leadership within their workforce.
 One English graduate is even the manager of social media operations for the United Nations in New York City.
 English graduates often find work in the communications part of business, with several graduates working in media relations.